inverseproblem/KronLinInv.jl/docs/src/index.md

  \mathbf{\widetilde{m}}
  = \mathbf{m}_{\rm{prior}}+ \mathbf{\widetilde{C}}_{\rm{M}} \, \mathbf{G}^{\sf{T}} \, \mathbf{C}^{-1}_{\rm{D}} \left(\mathbf{d}_{\rm{obs}} - \mathbf{G} \mathbf{m}_{\rm{prior}} \right) \, .
 ```
+KronLinInv solves the inverse problem in an efficient manner, with a very low memory imprint, suitable for large problems where many model parameters and observations are involved.

-The paper describes how to transform the previous problem in order to obtain what follows.
+The paper describes how to obtain the solution to the above problem as shown hereafter.
+First the following matrices are computed

 ```math
  \mathbf{U}_1 \mathbf{\Lambda}_1  \mathbf{U}_1^{-1}